pritish384/error-page-html/readme.md

 - Website: [pritish.tech](https://www.pritish.tech)

 ---

+## Contribution

+If you would like to contribute to this error page template, you're welcome to submit pull requests or open issues on the [GitHub repository](https://github.com/pritish384/error-page-html).
+Your contributions can include bug fixes, enhancements, or additional features that would benefit the template.

 Thank you for using this custom error page HTML template!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or reach out to me.
 Your feedback is highly appreciated.